 - Disney Plus 4K HDR and downloads

 So, welcome to our guide to everything you need to know about Disney Plus.
-We're constantly updating this page with details about pricing, deals, supported devices and release dates (yes, the U.K. finally got it!).
+We're constantly updating this page with details about pricing, deals, supported devices and release dates (yes, the U.K. and France finally have it!).

 Signing up for Disney Plus